mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 * **Links:**
 [Competition Website](https://www.kaggle.com/c/favorita-grocery-sales-forecasting)

 Created grocery sales forecast for a 16day horizon.
-Feature engineering was an important part the final solution; features included lagged sales aggregated over multiple windows.
+Feature engineering was an important part of the final solution; features included lagged sales aggregated over multiple windows.
 Features were fed into LightGBM for fast training and prediction.
 Models were evaluated using the Normalized Weighted Root Mean Squared Logarithmic Error.
 My final submission ranked in the top 4.5%.